ogradyc01/GoldenCheetah/Special-Topics_Setting-the-athlete-library.md

 (Screen Shot: Options)

 Here you do most of the configuration of GoldenCheetah.
-The whole configuration is explained here: [Options: General] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Options: General)
+The whole configuration is explained here: [Options: General] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Options_General)

 A special setting when starting with GoldenCheetah is setting your 'Athlete Library'.
 This library is actually a directory in your file system.
 You can either enter a directory name manually in the entry field next to 'Athlete Library' or you use `Browse` to select one.